joanro123/Github-actions-markdown/README.md

 Inside _jobs_ (same as _stages_  on Pipelines) you define what you want Github Actions to do.
 First you name the job and then decide which type of machine to use by using _runs-on_.

 Inside _steps_ you define all the tasks that you want to be executed as parts of the job.
 For example here can we see a job called _build_ which runs on a linux machine.
 First it uses the action _actions/checkout@v2_ so your workflow can access the repository.
 Then with _actions/setup-dotnet@v1_ it sets up a.NET CLI environment.
-After that we are able to write commands by using _run_:
+After that we are able to write dotnet commands by using _run_:

 ```yml
 jobs: